oicid/DeepC2/Readme.md

 3) Post tweets.
 After choosing a trending topic, data augmentation and hash collision will be performed in `botmaster/botmaster.py`, and suitable tweets will be selected soon.
-Please do not change the selected tweets and post them on Twitter assp.
+Please do not change the selected tweets and post them on Twitter asap.
 3) Change avatar.
 Don't forget to change the avatar on Twitter before the bots starting crawling the tweets.
 4) Wait for the bots to find the botmaster and parse the commands.